gtunell/AMA.jl/README.md

 ## Usage

-There is fast and slightly faster way to use this algorithm to solve linear rational expectations models which is outlined below.
+This algorithm solves linear rational expectations models.
+There is a fast and slightly faster use for this package outlined below.
 The former calls a julia language implementation and the latter calls a C/Fortran implementation.
 To begin,

 Load the module: